North Korea fires missile over Japan

 SEOUL: North Korea fired a missile on Friday (Sep 15) that flew over Japan's northern Hokkaido far out into the Pacific Ocean, South Korean and Japanese officials said, further ratcheting up tensions after Pyongyang's recent test of a powerful nuclear bomb.

-The missile flew over Japan, landing in the Pacific about 2,000 kilometres east of Hokkaido, Japan Chief Cabinet Secretary Yoshihide Suga told reporters in a hastily organised media conference.
+The missile flew over Japan, landing in the Pacific about 2,000km east of Hokkaido, Japan Chief Cabinet Secretary Yoshihide Suga told reporters in a hastily organised media conference.

+Japanese media reports said the country's J-Alert system advised those living below the missile's flight path in Hokkaido to seek shelter, and that there were no reports of damage from falling debris.

 "These repeated provocations on the part of North Korea are unpermissible and we protest in the strongest words," Suga said.